Marvel-Ib/ToDo-List/README.md

 ## RestEndPoint
- The server implementation should support GET, POST, PUT, and DELETE.
+ The server implementation supports GET, POST, PUT, and DELETE.

 #### GET Request - Gets all ToDos